 Scheduled Script Deployment Record

-Before you can submit a scheduled script instance to SuiteCloud Processors, you must first create at least one deployment record for the script.
+Before you submit a scheduled script to SuiteCloud Processors, make sure you’ve created at least one deployment record for the script.

 Body Fields